Clark University requires that prior to your departure for your study abroad program, you must:

 - have a minimum GPA of 3.0 at the time of application

 - be in good standing in the Clark community; you may not be on disciplinary probation at the time of application and thereafter

 - declare a major; this is required in order to assess if you will be able to meet all requirements needed to graduate on time

 - have a passport which is valid for at least 6 months beyond your intended date of return

 Final approval of all applications is made by the program overseas; Applications may be rejected for any number of reasons, including space availability.

-Clark University has a residency requirement for the senior year.
+Clark University requires students to be enrolled as full time students for both semesters of their senior year.
 First semester seniors may study abroad and still fulfill this requirement as long as the student attends a Clark-affiliated program.
 It is not recommended that second semester seniors study abroad.
-Transcripts are generally not available from the host institution abroad in time for second semester senior students to graduate and walk with their class.
+Transcripts are generally not available from the host institution in time for second semester senior students to graduate and walk with their class.